 Covid-19 has changed the way people around the world approach life.
 Before the coronavirus pandemic, few people cared about the air they breathe.
 Whether they are on a plane, train, office, hotel, or school, no one took measures to protect themselves and even their families.

-In the advent of the COVID-19 pandemic, many people have been asking, can an air purifier filter the Coronavirus?
+In the advent of the COVID-19 pandemic, many people have asked, can an air purifier filter the Coronavirus?
 If they do, which are the most efficient?
 How do they work and how to use them correctly.

 In this post, we’ll answer the question – can air purifiers filter coronavirus and more.

 Let’s face it.
 The world is desperate for a vaccine that can help fight the Coronavirus.
 From Asia to Europe, scientists are spending countless hours developing and testing vaccines that will fight COVID-19.

 Meanwhile, in conjunction with other health agencies, the WHO has come up with several measures to reduce the spread of the disease.
 To protect yourself and others, practice the following: